seewhyjay/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **Note:**
-We do not recommend editing the file directly, because if the data is entered in the wrong format, it would corrupt the application, and the application may not be able to load subsequently.
+- We do not recommend editing the file directly, because if the data is entered in the wrong format, it would corrupt the application, and certain information within the application may not be able to load subsequently.

 </div>